Awakening Compassion in Times of Division: Breaking and Coming Together

-The Mind & Life Summer Research Institute (SRI), founded in 2004, is a weeklong immersive program typically held at the Garrison Institute in New York.
+The Mind & Life Summer Research Institute (SRI), is a weeklong immersive program.
 Unlike traditional academic conferences, the program provides opportunities for deep dialogue across disciplines as well as inquiry through first-person reflection and contemplative practice.
 It moves away from hierarchies of knowledge to foster an integrative, richer, and fuller understanding of the mind and society, focusing on current issues and positive actions that lead to real-world outcomes.

 Participants refer to SRI as a “unique place,” where it’s possible to “participate without feeling judged, and where every opinion is held and considered.”
 Many speak to the event as a “life changing experience,” where they feel supported by like-minded peers in a nurturing environment and where lifelong connections, collaborations, and friendships are formed.

-Through a process of inquiry and dialogue, the SRI is designed to foster collaborative research that encourages inclusivity and targeted action among diverse participants who have a stake in societal flourishing: scientists, humanities scholars, contemplative practitioners, social activists, and applied professionals.
+Through a process of inquiry and dialogue, the SRI is designed to foster collaborative inquiry that encourages inclusivity and targeted action among diverse participants who have a stake or deep interest in individual, societal, and planetary flourishing.

 Mind & Life is committed to exploring and facilitating in depth and honest discussion around issues of diversity, equity, and inclusion during the SRI.
-It is expected that there may be instances when issues around diversity, equity, and inclusion may arise.
-We know that these are hard topics and encourage the community to use skills honed during our contemplative practices, meditation, mindfulness trainings to engage in this hard and likely messy work together.
+We know that these are hard topics and encourage the community to use skills honed during our contemplative practices to engage in this critical work together.